 For the most part, I have found those statements to be true.
 If you go into a relationship hoping someone will change, you are probably going to be disappointed.
 If you hang in there hoping their behavior that is driving you crazy will change, you will be disappointed.
 What you do have control over is yourself and what you do.

 Our firm helped divorce a woman from a physically abusive man to her and her child.
 This was not the first time she had divorced this man, and the man had not suddenly changed and become abusive.

 This woman had already divorced him once before for being abusive.
 During her first divorce, she had received:

 Somehow, this man had convinced her he’d changed and convinced her to move back in with him and to remarry him.

 The Man Had Not Changed

-Protective orders are good for two years.
-This man was smart and waited two years before filing for divorce himself.
-The man was able to hold things together long enough for the protective order to run out before he let himself go again and started abusing this woman physically.
+Protective orders are suitable for two years.
+This man was intelligent and waited two years before filing for divorce himself.
+The man could hold things together long enough for the protective order to run out before he let himself go again and started abusing this woman physically.

 CPS took the side of the wife’s abuser.

 The man had been planning this for a while and had called CPS on her for abuse of their child.
 CPS did not know their history and convinced her to sign a safety plan where her abuser would have the child.

 The Wife Filed Another Protective Order and Struck Out